Industries: Healthcare – PQRS

 In 2012 CMS added the ability to request a feedback report through the Quality Reporting Communication Support page at http://www.qualitynet.org/pqrs (see the Related Links in the upper left corner of the web page).
 Click on the Communication Support Page link then choose Create NPI Level Report Request and follow the instructions to request your feedback report.

-- There are three new measures groups, See question below on available measures groups for 2014.
+- There are two new measures groups.
+Five measures groups were dropped.
+See question below on available measures groups for 2015.

 For measures group reporting EPs can report on one measures group for 20 applicable patients.